 Bachelor Degrees & Careers Start Here

-North is located in the Northgate area of Seattle and is conveniently located near the two major north-south highways, Interstate 5 and Highway 99, and is just a short drive to downtown and the University of Washington.
+North is located in the Northgate area of Seattle and is conveniently located near the two major north-south highways, Interstate 5 and Highway 99, just a short drive to downtown and the University of Washington.
 Largely residential, the campus neighborhood is near a large shopping district and the city’s popular Greenlake Park.
-The campus includes environmentally sensitive wetlands which have inspired a college-wide commitment to sustainability.
+The campus includes environmentally sensitive wetlands, which have inspired a college-wide commitment to sustainability.